Gieneq/TemplateTargetNativeGTest/README.md

   googletest@1.12.1
 ```

-Adding lib_deps (dependency) with trigger downloading Google Test framework.
-It will be placed in [libdeps](.pio/libdeps/native/googletest) folder.
-So if you will removing build files to force refreshing dependencies, delete only [build](.pio/build) subfolder.
+Adding lib_deps (dependency) will trigger downloading Google Test framework on first build.
+Files will be placed in .pio/libdeps/native/googletest folder.
+So if you will removing build files to force refreshing dependencies, delete only .pio/build subfolder.

 It would be more convenient to trigger unit testing before building final code, so you can build and run native using Platformio sidebar.

 ### 4. Add test code
 Place test entrance and additional source files in [test](test) folder.
-Test main should looks like this:
+Test main() should looks like this:
 ```cpp
 #include "gtest/gtest.h"
 #include "test_main.h"